everyday-augmentation/everyday-augmentation.github.io/index.md

 ## Scope of the Workshop

 ### Perceptual and Physiological Augmentation Techniques
 Through interactive demonstrations and discussions, we will examine and categorize existing techniques for augmenting human senses.
-Drawing on theories from adjacent fields such as psychology, neuroscience, and medicine, we will explore how interdisciplinary insights can inform the design.
+Drawing on theories from adjacent fields such as psychology, neuroscience, and medicine, we will explore how interdisciplinary insights can inform new techniques.

 ### Everyday Use and Failure
-We will examine the practical and ethical challenges of de- ploying perceptual and physiological augmentation in real-world settings.
+We will examine the practical and ethical challenges of designing perceptual and physiological augmentation in everyday settings.
 Participants will reflect on what makes a device “usable,” where it fails, and how people interpret (or misinterpret) the enhanced sensory experiences.

 ### Evaluation of Perceptual and Physiological Augmentation
 To fully realize the potential for everyday use, evaluation of perceptual and physiological augmentation systems should go beyond controlled in-lab validation.
-We will discuss additional measures and protocols researchers should consider when evaluating for everyday, long-term uses.
+We will discuss additional measures and protocols future work should consider when evaluating for everyday, long-term uses.

  <br/>